akuafo/ai-anki/README.md

 The script will do the following actions:

-Make a backup copy of anki database and save in a subdirectory
+Make a backup copy of the Anki database and save in a subdirectory

 Query the database for the review cards that are due on the current day